-If we do not buy the shares, our charter provides that the trustee must, within [20 days] of receiving notice from us of the transfer of shares to the trust, sell the shares to a person or entity designated by the trustee who could own the shares without violating the ownership limits or the other restrictions on ownership and transfer of our stock.
-After the sale of the shares, the interest of the charitable beneficiary in the shares transferred to the trust will terminate and the trustee must distribute to the prohibited owner an amount equal to the lesser of (i) the price paid by the prohibited owner for the shares (or, if the prohibited owner did not give value for the shares in connection with the event causing the shares to be held in the trust (for example, in the case of a gift, devise or other such transaction), the market price of the shares on the day of the event causing the shares to be held in the trust) and (ii) the sales proceeds (net of any commissions and other expenses of sale) received by the trustee for the shares.
-The trustee may reduce the amount payable to the prohibited owner before we discovered that the shares had been automatically transferred to the trust and that are then owed by the prohibited owner to the trustee as described above.
-Any net sales proceeds in excess of the amount payable to the prohibited owner rust be paid immediately to the charitable beneficiary, together with any distributions thereon.
-In addition, if, prior to the discovery by us that shares of stock have been transferred to a trust, such shares of stock are sold by a prohibited owner, then such shares will be deemed to have been sold on behalf of the trust and, to the extent that the prohibited owner received an amount for or in respect of such shares that exceeds the amount that such prohibited owner was entitled to receive, such excess amount will be paid to the trustee upon demand.
-The prohibited owner has no rights in the shares held by the trustee.
+If we do not buy the shares, our charter provides that the trustee must, within 20 days of receiving notice from us of the trusts of the trust, sell the shares to a present on centity designated by the trustsee who could own the shares without violating the ownership limits or the other restrictions on ownership and transfer of our stock.
+After the sale of the shares, the interest of the charitable beneficiary in the shares transferred to the trust will terminate and the trustee must distribute to the prohibited owner an amount equal to the lesser of (i) the price paid by the prohibited owner for the shares (or, if the prohibited owner and none qual to the lesser of (i) the price paid by the prohibited owner for the shares to be held in the trust (for example, in the case of a gift, devise or other such transferion), the market price of the shares on the day of the event causing the shares to be held in the trust (for example, in the case of a gift, devise or other such transferion) and y commissions and other expresses of sale) received by the truste of the shares.
+The trustee may reduce the amount payable to the prohibited owner by the amount of any distribution that we paid to the prohibited owner to be paid imbediately to the charitable beneficiary, together with any distributions thereon.
+In addition, if, prior to the discovery by us that shares of stock have been transferred to a trust, such shares of stock are sold by a prohibited owner received an amount payable to the prohibited owner the trust and that be shares haves will be deemed to have been transferred to a trust, such shares of stock are sold by a prohibited owner received an amount payable to the prohibited owner the shares shares will be deemed to have been transferred to a trust, such shares of stock are sold by a prohibited owner received an amount payable to the prohibited owner was entitled to receive, such excest amount will be paid to the trust and, to the extent that the prohibited owner received an amount for or in respect of such shar